slavaGanzin/GitGrow/README.md

 1. **Open an issue** to suggest new features, report bugs, or share ideas.
 2. **Submit a pull request** to add enhancements, fix problems, or improve documentation.
 3. Join the discussion—your use cases, feedback, and code all keep our community vibrant.
+4. **Star** the repository to show your support and help others discover it.

 Every contribution, big or small, helps everyone grow.
 Thank you for pitching in!